"Burna promised me Lambo": Influencer on alleged failed bedroom deal with ODG

-- In the leaked tape, Socialite Sophia Egbueje narrated to her friend Ama Reginald how the singer promised to buy her a Lamborghini
+- In the leaked tape, Socialite Sophia Egbueje narrated how the singer allegedly promised to buy her a Lamborghini

 - According to Sophia, this made her give in to him in the bedroom; she went on to complain about Burna’s attitude after their shared time, triggering reactions from netizens and the singer's PA, Manny